Starting from:

 - Sandro V PorcedduBSc, MBBS (Hons), FRANZCR, MD, Director, Radiation Oncology, Peter MacCallum Cancer Centre, Victorian Comprehensive Cancer Centre, Professor, University of Queensland, Professor, University of Melbourne, Melbourne, Australia

-The psychological impact of a diagnosis of cancer is well recognised — up to one in four people with cancer will experience clinically significant distress.
-Yet many cancer patients and their families find personalised psychological care difficult to access.
+The psychological impact of a diagnosis of cancer is well recognised — up to one in four people with cancer will suffer clinically significant distress.
+Families and caregivers of cancer patients also frequently experience emotional strain, grappling with guilt, helplessness, and an overwhelming caregiving burden.
+Addressing these psychological concerns is crucial to ensuring best-practice holistic care and improving the overall quality of life for both patients and their families.

-The Guide provides direction on coaching the patient to understand their experience of suffering, learning skills to manage the challenges they may experience, and developing personal agency in how they and their family choose to face the present and future.
-It includes handouts and worksheets specifically constructed to convey support and practical self-help using cognitive behavioural principles.
-The Guide also provides information on the unique aspects of the emotional impact of cancer, guidance about the key elements of a supportive alliance with patients, the importance of distress screening and how best to use it, and key psychological issues facing patients.
+The Guide provides direction on coaching patients and clients to understand their experience of suffering, learning skills to manage the challenges they experience, and developing personal agency in how they and their family choose to face the present and future.
+It also provides information on the unique aspects of the emotional impact of cancer, guidance about the key elements of a supportive alliance with patients, the importance of distress screening and how best to use it, and key psychological issues facing patients.

 About the Authors